 primary headaches—headaches that occurs on their own with no detectable underlying cause, such as migraine, tension-type headache, and the trigeminal autonomic cephalgias.

 primary stabbing headache—also called “ice pick headache” or “jabs and jolts” headache for its extremely intense pain that develops suddenly and generally lasts 1 to 10 seconds.

 retinal migraine—a type of migraine that is characterized by attacks of visual loss or disturbances in one eye.

-reversible vasoconstriction syndrome-a narrowing of the arteries in the brain that can cause sudden, "thunderclap" headache that may be brought on by bleeding in or around the brain.
+reversible cerebral vasoconstriction syndrome—a narrowing of the arteries in the brain that can be accompanied by sudden, “thunderclap” headache.
+It can occur during pregnancy and with the use of vasoactive drugs.

 secondary headaches—headaches that are caused by an underlying condition or disease.